yahoo/tagchowder/README.md

 Specifies the Schema object this parser uses. http://www.ccil.org/~cowan/tagsoup/properties/auto-detector Specifies the AutoDetector (for encoding detection) this parser uses.

+### The TSaxon XSLT-for-HTML processor

+I am also distributing TSaxon, a repackaging of version 6.5.5 of Michael Kay's Saxon XSLT version 1.0 implementation that includes TagSoup.
+TSaxon is a drop-in replacement for Saxon, and can be used to process either HTML or XML documents with XSLT stylesheets.

 ### Other TagSoups and related things